Gartner Public Web Participation Policy

 You are acting in your professional persona as a Gartner associate when:

 You identify yourself in any social environment as a Gartner associate, regardless of your role at Gartner; or You occupy a role at Gartner responsible for creating our intellectual capital, such as an expert in Research & Advisory, consultant, executive partner or leadership partner, and are commenting on a topic related to your coverage area; or You are an associate participating in any Gartner-branded social media property, including our Blog Network.

 When you adopt your “professional persona” on social media, you have a responsibility to approach subjects in a thoughtful and professional manner, as a representative of Gartner.
 Associates who create our intellectual capital, including experts, consultants, executive partners and leadership partners, have a heightened responsibility to represent the Company’s approved research positions.

 It is your responsibility to know, understand and follow the Social Media Policy at all times.
-If you have any questions about the policy or whether it is appropriate for you to post something, please contact the Director of Social Media (email@example.com) before you post content on social media platforms.
+If you have any questions about the Policy or whether it is appropriate for you to post something, please contact the social media team (firstname.lastname@example.org) before you post content on social media platforms.

-Report any potential misuse of social media, or any questions regarding the content or application of this policy, to the Director of Social Media (firstname.lastname@example.org).
+Report any potential misuse of social media, or any questions regarding the content or application of this Policy, to the social media team (email@example.com).

 1. All Gartner policies apply.

 Never use social media in a way that breaches any Gartner policies.
 For example, associates are prohibited from using social media to:

 (a) Debate Gartner strategy in the public domain;